 5. Knowledge Base Documentation

-The other documentation format is the knowledge base, which contains a collection of articles, FAQs, how-to guides, and other resources.
+The other documentation format is the knowledge base, which contains articles, FAQs, how-to guides, and other resources.

 Software technical documentation example: Google Help Center

-A knowledge base is mostly created as a self-service tool that users can use to solve issues they are encountering without necessarily contacting customer support.
+A knowledge base is primarily a self-service tool that users can use to resolve issues without necessarily contacting customer support.
 It is often organized in categories, making it highly effective.

 Most websites have knowledge bases that feature numerous articles.